top of page

 pic maybe 1_edited.jpg

+Over the years Debra has also had the good fortune of assisting in making several big ideas happen, including the launch of the first TED conference with Richard Wurman and the Social Venture Network.
 She was raised in Los Angeles by New Yorkers who headed west to seek their bliss and stopped in California when there was no more west left.
 Both parents were big in the human potential movement and happily partook in the dawning of the Age of Aquarius.
-Debra longed for a vanilla family but grew up with a Ben & Jerry’s experiment.
+(Debra longed for a vanilla family but grew up with a Ben & Jerry's experiment.)
+She graduated from UCLA with a degree in French literature and worked as a freelance writer in France, where she became a dual citizen, had two kids, and wrote about French culture and the glorious vexations of parenting.

 Fred's plant image.jpg